Fraud Blocker

 SHARE THIS ARTICLE

 As much rest and relaxation massage therapists offer to others, being a massage therapist itself can be stressful!
-This is especially true if you’re trying to figure out all aspects of your business– including insurance– by yourself.
-This can lead you to feel lost and wonder, what insurance do massage therapists even need in Canada?
+Especially when you’re trying to figure out all aspects of your business—including insurance—by yourself.
+This can lead you to feel lost and wonder, what insurance do massage therapists even need in Manitoba?

-In this post, we’ll dive into the most common claims made against RMTs, what insurance to get to help protect against those situations, and the most commonly asked questions massage therapists have about insurance.
+So in this post, we’ll walk you through it from start to finish.
+First, we’ll dive into the most common insurance claims made against RMTs, then explain the types of insurance you need to protect yourself against them.
+Then, we’ll answer the most commonly asked questions massage therapists ask us about insurance.
+And show you what your next steps should be.

-Prefer to skip the reading and jump right to talking to an Insurance Consultant about your specific needs?
-Contact us today!
+Prefer to skip the reading and speak to an Insurance Consultant one-on-one?
+Reach out to us.

 Jump To The Section You Need Most

-Why Do Massage Therapists In Canada Need Insurance?
+RMT Insurance: Why Massage Therapists In Canada Need It

-Professional liability insurance is a recommendation and often a requirement for most businesses.
-It exists to protect your company and employees in the relatively common event that a slip up, an error, or an omission that needs to be settled in court is covered—whether you’re at-fault or not.
+A Professional liability insurance Policy is a recommendation and often a requirement for most businesses.
+It exists to protect your practice and employees in the relatively common event that a slip-up, an error, or an omission that needs to be settled in court is covered—whether you’re at fault or not.
 Professional liability insurance will help cover you if a non-proper consent, false claim, or misuse of registration number claim is ever filed.

 In health care, proper billing is crucial.
 And although most errors are genuine mistakes that can be remedied, sadly, there are those who intentionally abuse the system.
 According to the Canadian Massage Therapy Alliance (CMTA), this type of medical fraud is an unfortunate occurrence that can and does negatively affect the massage therapy profession.